 - More tasty pumpkin recipes

 About Pumpkin Soup

 Pumpkin is such a fun and versatile food, but savory pumpkin dishes don’t get near the press that they deserve.

 And I know, pumpkin spice is amazing, but there are plenty of other ways to prepare pumpkin.

-Trust me when I say a hot bowl of creamy pumpkin soup can be just as delicious (and comforting!) on a cold fall evening as a slice of pie.
+Trust me when I say a hot bowl of savory pumpkin soup can be just as delicious (and comforting!) on a cold fall evening as a slice of pie.

 What pumpkin is best for soup?